1_case-study-re-lighting-folkwang-1408x-q80

 Category: Arts & Culture, Specials

-LED Lighting in Museums - The Art of Lighting Art
+LED daylight ceilings, exhibition & general lighting in the museum - The Art of Lighting Art

-The homogeneous, even and soft lighting effect of the existing light ceiling with fluorescent tubes should be retained.
-In addition, however, the new LED light ceilings should provide significantly less insight into the lighting components of the lighting system above the closing gauze, thereby harmonizing the interaction of daylight and artificial light.
-For this purpose, various positions for the optimal installation location and the direction of emission of the new LED light lines were simulated in terms of design and lighting technology, and different gauze materials were tested as the conclusion of the luminous ceiling for an optimal relationship between low visibility and the required lighting effect.
+The homogeneous, even, and soft lighting effect of the existing daylight ceiling with fluorescent lamps should be preserved.
+In addition, the new LED light ceilings should provide significantly less visibility of the lighting system's technical components above the finishing gauze, thereby harmonizing the interplay of daylight and artificial light.
+For this purpose, various positions for the optimal mounting location and the emission direction of the new LED light lines were structurally and lighting-wise simulated, and different gauze materials were tested as the finish of the light ceiling to achieve an optimal balance between minimal visibility and the required lighting effect.

-The previous luminous ceiling had a limited adjustment range for the light color of 3,000-4,500 degrees Kelvin.
-The new LED system should allow for continuous adjustment from 2,700K (very warm light) to 6,500K (cool daylight).
-This gives the curators the freedom, for example, to present an exhibition in defined daylight regardless of the time of day by programming a daylight control in which the brightness and color temperature are adjusted or by maintaining a constant daylight atmosphere with open ceiling sheds.
-The LED color temperature can thus be optimally adapted to the art being shown and brightness and light color can be coordinated with each other in terms of perception psychology.
+The previous daylight ceiling had a limited adjustable range of light color from 3,000–4,500 Kelvin.
+The new LED system should allow for a stepless adjustment from 2,700K (very warm light) to 6,500K (cool daylight).
+This gives curators the freedom to, for example, present an exhibition in defined daylight regardless of the time of day by programming a daylight sequence in which brightness and color temperature are adjusted, or to maintain a constant daylight atmosphere in open ceiling sheds.
+The LED color temperature can thus be optimally adapted to the displayed art, and in terms of perception psychology, brightness and light color can be coordinated.

-The aim was to achieve very high color rendering across the adjustable color temperature range with the new technology.
-Based on the CRI-14 colors, photometric measurements were carried out in 500K steps and a CRI of consistently greater than 93 was achieved.
-At the same time, the UV and IR damage factors could be reduced compared to the previous solution for conservation reasons.
-In addition to the classic calculation and measurement of the illuminance, the color rendering and the color temperature of the installed system were checked using a spectrometer.
+The goal was to achieve very high color rendering across the adjustable color temperature spectrum with the new technology.
+Based on the CRI-14 colors, photometric measurements were carried out in 500K steps, resulting in a CRI consistently above 93.
+At the same time, the UV and IR damage factors were reduced from a conservation perspective compared to the previous solution.
+In addition to the classic calculation and measurement of illuminance, the color rendering and color temperature of the installed system were checked using a spectrometer.

-Stepless digital dimming of the luminous ceiling was implemented using DALI with a minimum dimming level of 1%, which means that the lighting levels can be scenographically reduced to 50lx on the floor and 30lx on the walls.
+A stepless digital dimming of the light ceiling was implemented using DALI with a minimum dimming level of 1%, allowing the illuminance levels to be scenographically reduced to as low as 50 lx on the floor and 30 lx on the walls.

-Due to their poor efficiency, analogue light sources account for a not inconsiderable part of the heat input from air-conditioned rooms.
-As a rule of thumb, you often need a ratio of 1:2 between the connected load of analogue lighting and the energy required for room air conditioning - this means that for every 1 watt of connected load light you save approx. 2 watts of energy for air conditioning.
-The conversion to modern, efficient LED lighting not only reduces the energy consumption of the lighting itself, but also disproportionately the energy consumption of the cooling due to the lower heat input.
-The new LED light ceiling achieves a luminous flux yield of approx. 100lm/W on average (very good for a "tunable white" application).
-Thanks to the targeted and less diffuse emission of the new LED light sources, the number of light sources could be significantly reduced and the available light used more efficiently.
-In total, this resulted in energy savings of almost 80% plus the savings from less air conditioning.
+Analog light sources, due to their poor efficiency, contribute a significant portion of the heat load in air-conditioned rooms.
+As a rule of thumb, a ratio of 1:2 is often needed between the power consumption of analog lighting and the required energy for room air conditioning – consequently, for every 1 watt of saved lighting power, about 2 watts of energy savings for air conditioning can be achieved.
+By switching to modern, efficient LED lighting, not only does the energy consumption of the lighting itself decrease, but the energy consumption for cooling decreases disproportionately due to the lower heat load.
+Thanks to the targeted and less diffuse emission of the new LED light sources, the number of light sources could be significantly reduced overall, and the available light could be used more efficiently.
+In total, this resulted in energy savings of nearly 80%, in addition to the savings from reduced air conditioning.

-In addition to the general lighting provided by the LED light ceiling, the exhibits in the room or on the walls are accentuated by spotlights.
-These were also converted from analog lights to sustainable LED museum spotlights as part of the re-lighting project.
-In addition to the general high requirements for the LEDs used, the special requirements for the spotlights were worked out so that a better solution than before could be created in terms of design and lighting technology.
-Through various samples and comparisons, spotlights were finally specified that use a more efficient and stray light-free projection system using high-performance polymer lenses instead of conventional light control through reflectors.
-Changeable light distributions, stepless on-board dimming down to 0.1% and extensive accessories were also part of the specification.
+In addition to the general lighting provided by the LED ceiling, the accent lighting of the exhibits in the room or on the walls is done using spotlights.
+These were also converted as part of the re-lighting project from analog fixtures to sustainable LED museum spotlights.
+In addition to the general high requirements for the LEDs used, the specific requirements for the spotlights were developed, resulting in a design and lighting solution that is better than before.
+Through various samples and comparisons, spotlights were ultimately specified that, instead of conventional light guidance using reflectors, use a more efficient and glare-free projection system with high-performance polymer lenses.
+Interchangeable light distributions, stepless on-board dimming down to 0.1%, and extensive accessories were also part of the specification.

 Project schedule and range of services

-KOBER lighting planners supervised the project for around 12 months.
+KOBER LICHTPLANER supervised the project for around 24 months.
 During this period, the following services were provided: inventory of the previous lighting, elaboration of the requirements in workshops, implementation of the requirements in lighting specifications, pre-selection of suitable lighting systems and manufacturers, extensive sampling up to the 1:1 mock-up, elaboration of specifications for special lighting development, commissioning , illumination and light scene definition.

 Further Case Studies for LED Conversion in Museums: